 Faced with heavy upkeep costs, declining income and increasing vandalism, the Municipal Services Committee decided in 1984 to close the Cemetery, clear away most of the memorials, and grass the site over.
 A campaign was started, led by Sylvia Barnard, and joined by local residents, relatives of the dead, ecologists and historians who united to oppose this plan, and in 1985 it was scrapped.
 It was agreed that the Friends of Beckett Street Cemetery, formed by Sylvia that year, would help and advise the officers of Leeds City Council in establishing a Management Plan which would ease maintenance and benefit wildlife in this heavily populated area.

-The latest Friends of Beckett Street Cemetery Newsletter (Summer 2015) has been posted out to our members.
+The latest Friends of Beckett Street Cemetery Newsletter (Spring 2016) has been posted out to our members.
 Packed with updates and articles including:

 Not a Member?Membership Details

 I took this picture on a lovely sunny day.
 The birds were singing, a couple of dog walkers were exercising their pooches, and Council staff were cutting the grass.
 This clump of bluebells is one of many throughout the Cemetery, - keen gardeners will notice that there is a mix of the delicate English bluebells and the sturdier Spanish, which are slowly taking over.